swiss-avalanches/swiss-avalanches.github.io/extraction/index.md

 ## 3. Avalanches accidents

 The avalanche accidents were downloaded from the [SLF avalanche accidents](https://www.slf.ch/en/avalanches/destructive-avalanches-and-avalanche-accidents/avalanche-accidents-of-the-past-20-years.html) website with precise coordinates for each accident.
-From this dataset, we obtained 350 accidents that happenened over the last 20 years in Switzerland.
+From this dataset, we obtained 350 accidents that happened over the last 20 years in Switzerland.
 For each one of them, we have the date, the location, the danger level that was announced and the number of people that were caught, buried and killed.
 We built a map showing accidents depending on the risk level to visualise the data points which you can find in `notebooks/accidents.ipynb`.
 You will find the result of that mapping under [EXPLORE](../explore/).